varmoh/documentation/other/rag-assessment.md

 The module’s purpose is to:

 - Integrate with multiple LLM providers (AWS Bedrock, Azure AI, Google Cloud, OpenAI, Anthropic, or self-hosted open-source models).
-- Continuously synchronize with the Central Knowledge Base (CKB).
+- Continuously synchronize with the Local Knowledge Base (LKB).
 - Restrict responses to trusted sources only.
 - Add citations for transparency.
->Note: I dont know if this is implemented or if it even will - May implement a fallback mechanism (such as returning an **“I don’t know”** response) when confidence in the generated answer is low.
+- May implement a fallback mechanism (such as returning an **“I don’t know”** response) when confidence in the generated answer is low.

 The focus is on the government environment.